saksham1210/Musical-Dance-Floor/README.md

 The project is completely made using the Arduino and Basic Ultrasonic Sensors and some basic libraries to play the sounds.
 My teammates :
-Ishan Sharma (@gonnadothat)
+1) Ishan Sharma
-Vrinda Singhal
+2) Vrinda Singhal
-Himanshu Vashisht
+3) Himanshu Vashisht